 Teams must provide their own transportation to get from the hotel to the launch site, and to/from any airport.
-If you are flying in this means you will need to rent a vehicle for local travel.
 In planning your travel, please keep in mind DC rush hour: I-66 westbound from the DC area to Manassas and beyond is very heavily congested and very slow-moving by 2:00 PM on Fridays.